The Database That Interviews Your Application (Then Optimises Itself)

 Deployment Strategy: From Manual to Autonomous

-Deploy the profiling agent in read‑only mode.
+- Phase 1: Observation Mode (Weeks 1–2): Deploy the profiling agent in read-only mode.
 It observes, fingerprints, and logs recommendations but does not apply any changes.
 This builds a baseline and allows DBAs to validate the system's understanding of the workload.

-The agent is granted permission to apply low‑risk optimisations automatically: creating indexes with low write overhead, adjusting memory parameters within safe bounds, and gathering fresh statistics.
+- Phase 3: Automated Low-Risk Changes (Week 5+): The agent is granted permission to apply low-risk optimisations automatically: creating indexes with low write overhead, adjusting memory parameters within safe bounds, and gathering fresh statistics.
 All changes are logged and reversible.

 Limitations and Ethical Considerations

-A brand‑new application has no query history.
+- The Cold Start Problem: A brand-new application has no query history.
 The profiler must either start with sensible defaults or request a "training period" where the application runs with standard configurations until sufficient data is collected.
-Mitigation: Use a pre‑trained archetype model from similar applications to bootstrap.
+Mitigation: Use a pre-trained archetype model from similar applications to bootstrap.

-Frequent automatic index creation can cause query plans to change unexpectedly, potentially destabilising performance.
+- Query Plan Stability: Frequent automatic index creation can cause query plans to change unexpectedly, potentially destabilising performance.
 Mitigation: Use plan locking mechanisms and gradual rollout to ensure stability.

 The Future: Databases That Negotiate With Applications